Reasons Why I’ve Bailed on the Pole Spear for Spearfishing

 I have followed along closely watching Turbo go through his pole spear phase.
-I have listened to a diverse range of spearo’s from all over the world esteem the merits of the polespear and the self training that using them induces.
-I have read Roman Castros blogpost about getting back to basics with the Pole Spear.
+I’ve listened to a bunch of spearos from all over the world esteem the merits of the pole spear.
+The hunting adaptation that using a Hawaiin Sling demands.
+I have read numerous blogs and watched the YouTube vids.
 And…

-I will still not be using a polespear in the near future, I’m sorry…
+I’m not planning to use a Pole Spear anytime in the near future, I’m sorry…

 Briefly, here’s why;